JanSvoboda16/TeraVoxel/README.md

 The server is used as a remote storage of volumetric datasets that are split into small blocks.
 The client application controls the server and retrieves volumetric data from it according to the current need.
 The client application displays this data on CPU.

-TeraVoxel currently supports only simple ray-casting visualization with optional shading and interpolation.
+TeraVoxel currently supports simple ray-casting visualization with optional shading and interpolation.

 ![Screenshot](/doc/images/windows.png)